radius-project/radius/docs/content/reference/faq.md

 ### Can I modify a component after it’s been deployed?

-**No**.
+**Yes**.
 You will need to modify the component definition in your .bicep file’s application definition and re-deploy the application.

+While updating Radius-managed resources in Azure and Kubernetes is possible outside of a Radius deployment, these changes will place your component into an unknown state and may be overridden the next time you deploy your application.

 ### What does `managed: true` mean?